5. Enrollment and Registration

 Graduate students may, in some circumstances, attend undergraduate courses as part of a tutorial, but they must register for a graduate-level tutorial (see §5.3.5 Tutorials) and complete graduate-level work, as determined by the course instructor.

-Students who wish to register for courses offered by other Fordham graduate schools (Graduate School of Education (GSE); Graduate School of Religion and Religious Education (GRE); Graduate School of Social Service (GSS); Gabelli, and the Fordham School of Law) can do so without special authorization from GSAS.
-Permission from the department or program, however, is still required, and students should consult with their departmental adviser before registering for classes at other Fordham graduate schools for clarification on the application of any credits awarded to their degree.
+Students who wish to register for courses offered by other Fordham graduate schools (Graduate School of Education (GSE), Graduate School of Social Service (GSS), Gabelli, and the Fordham School of Law) can do so without special authorization from GSAS.
+Permission from the department or program, however, is still required, and students should consult with their departmental advisor before registering for classes at other Fordham graduate schools for clarification on the application of any credits awarded to their degree.

-Students who wish to register for graduate-level courses offered by Fordham graduate schools must obtain written permission from their program director and forward the permission to the appropriate assistant dean at the intercampus school for registration approval and processing.
+Students who wish to register for graduate-level courses offered by Fordham graduate schools must obtain written permission from their program director and forward the permission to the appropriate administrator at the graduate school responsible for registration approval and processing.

 5.3.11- Consortium: Inter-University Doctoral Consortium (IUDC)